 - Gemcitabine (Gemzar) and docetaxel.

 Certain chemotherapy drugs can be prescribed as monotherapy - singly for the treatment of metastatic cancer.
 They also recommend that patients whose disease is not responding to other treatments.

 - etoposide (Vesepid, VP-16) (po)

 - halava (eribulin mesylate) is used in metastatic breast cancer in women who have undergone at least two regimens.
 Previous treatment included an anthracycline (eg, doxorubicin or epirubicin) and taxanes (eg, paclitaxel or docetaxel).

-Colony stimulating factors can be assigned to certain chemotherapy regimens for breast cancer to help reduce these side effects:
+Colony stimulating factors can be assigned to certain chemotherapy regimen for breast cancer to help reduce these side effects: